 Enjoy other great links and resources to help you understand the facts on the ground, and to get you excited about more positive changes we can realize together:

-- This link offers one of the best resources to help you understand Iowa’s health insurance recent history- debacles and all!https://www.healthinsurance.org/iowa-state-health-insurance-exchange/ Follow us: @EyeOnInsurance on Twitter | healthinsurance.org on Facebook.
-(This information was provided by some of the most qualified experts in the country.
-Iowa is one of 6 states that use a state-federal partnership for our ACA or individual health insurance market exchange and Healthinsurance.org manages that platform.)
+- This link offers one of the best resources to help you understand Iowa’s health insurance recent history- debacles and all!https://www.healthinsurance.org/iowa-state-health-insurance-exchange/ Follow us: @EyeOnInsurance on Twitter | org on Facebook.
+(This important, easy-access information is provided by some of the most qualified experts in the country.)

 - Did you know that ACA initiatives have significantly improved access to home and community-based services for long-term care for elderly and disabled Medicaid recipients so that there is less incentive to be institutionalized to receive long-term care?
-Isn’t this a more efficient and effective use of tax-payer-provided funds (to help people stay in their homes and more connected with their families and communities) and a welcome development that should be protected?https://www.kff.org/report-section/potential-changes-to-medicaid-long-term-care-spousal-impoverishment-rules-states-plans-and-implications-for-community-integration-issue-brief/
+Isn’t this a more efficient and effective use of tax-payer-provided funds (to help people stay in their homes and remain more connected with their families and communities) and a welcome development that should be protected?https://www.kff.org/report-section/potential-changes-to-medicaid-long-term-care-spousal-impoverishment-rules-states-plans-and-implications-for-community-integration-issue-brief/

 - (Recommended reading*- an easy-to-understand resource that offers some history, fairly current observations, and meaningful explanations for why the primarily employer-sponsored health insurance system in the U.S. so detrimentally fails us all: